 The legislative body holds a meeting during a proclaimed state of emergency, and state or local officials have imposed or recommended measures to promote social distancing.
-Making Findings for Extension of Remote Meetings Pursuant to AB 361 City Council/Successor Agency/MESA Meeting | July 5, 2022 Page 3 of 5

 - The legislative body holds a meeting during a proclaimed state of emergency for the purpose of determining, by majority vote whether, as a result of the emergency, meeting in person would present imminent risks to the health or safety of attendees. - The legislative body holds a meeting during a proclaimed state of emergency and has determined, by majority vote, that, as a result of the emergency, meeting in person would present imminent risks to the health or safety of attendees.